diethardsteiner/diethardsteiner.github.io/_posts/2014-07-18-Pentaho-Sparkl-Tips.md

 ### How to reference a step from a transformation which is called by the Metadata Injector step

 Sometimes things get a bit more complex and you want to use the **Metadata Injector** step to be extremly dynamic.

-In this case, just feed the output of the called transfromation back to this step (this can be configured within the **Metadata Injector** step settings).
-From here the approach is the as mentioned above.
+1. Just feed the output of the called (template) transfromation back to this step.
+This can be configured within the **Metadata Injector** step settings: Go to the **Options** tab and specify the **Template step to read from**.
+If the output of your template template transformation is dynamic, then do not fill out the **Expoect source step output** table.
+Thankfully the **Metadata Injector** step is clever enough to figure this out on its own.
+2. Add a **Dummy** step after the **Metadata Injector** step and set its name to **OUTPUT**.

 ### How to reference a step from a job